polkadot-fellows/Evaluations/evidence/claravanstaden/0002-claravanstaden-2024-02-retention-rank-1.md

 - All posts from the [Snowbridge account](https://x.com/_snowbridge) since September 2024.

+Keeping the community updated about a community funded project is necessary for accountability.
+It is also necessary to elicit feedback on the project roadmap, ensuring the community agrees with the project direction.
+Social media posts aid project and ecosystem discovery.

 ### Snowbridge UI

 I have worked on improving the Snowbridge UI to enhance its visual appeal and user experience.
 The updated design is set to launch in January 2025 and is intended to bring more personality and professionalism to the platform.

 PR: https://github.com/Snowfork/snowbridge-app/pull/41

+A positive user experience with the Snowbridge UI is essential for accelerating its adoption within the Polkadot ecosystem.

 ### Other Work